-Although we could identify basic study information for our survey, about 10-20% of the papers lacked critical information, required for replication, such as study species (not just taxa), and details of image sources or locations (Fig. 6 A).
+Although we could identify basic study information for our survey, about 10 - 20% of the papers lacked critical information, required for replication, such as study species (not just taxa), and details of image sources or locations (Fig. 6 A).
 This may still be underestimated, with generally poor reporting, exemplified by much of the coded survey information based on example images provided in figures and dataset descriptions from other publications or the Internet (e.g., when the study only mentioned the use of publicly available datasets, often not even naming which dataset).
 With an increasing number of studies applying machine learning to wildlife images, creating formal reporting guidelines may be useful.
 Reporting guidelines are common in (bio)medical research (e.g., du Sert et al., 2020; Page et al., 2021) and can improve reporting quality (Sun et al., 2018).
 In our literature survey, we were particularly surprised that research (analysis) code was not published in approximately 80% of the studies, given the importance of computational reproducibility and code sharing within computer sciences (Cadwallader et al., 2021).
-Where code was shared, researchers often used GitHub repositories (e.g., classification accuracy; Akcay et al., 2020; Allken et al., 2021).
+Where code was shared. researchers often used GitHub repositories (e.g., classification accuracy; Akcay et al., 2020; Allken et al., 2021).
+Surprisingly, articles published ecological journals tended to have better reporting practices than papers published in computer science / technology-related journals.
+Overall, there is a slow improvement in reporting practices in the recent years, potentially driven by the journals increasingly mandating code and data sharing.
 We recommend that the code and relevant data be made available according to the FAIR principles (findable, accessible, interoperable & reusable; Wilkinson et al., 2019).